brainsik/virtualenv-burrito/README.md

 Virtualenv is maintained by [Ian Bicking](ianbicking.org/).
 Virtualenvwrapper is maintained by [Doug Hellman](http://www.doughellmann.com/).

+## Advanced ##

+If you have a sophisticated shell environment or customized install scripts you may want to prevent the install script (virtualenv-burrito.sh) from modifying your dot profile.
+To do this, either use the `--exclude-profile` option or set the environment variable `exclude_profile` to a non-empty value:

+    curl -s https://raw.github.com/brainsik/virtualenv-burrito/master/virtualenv-burrito.sh | exclude_profile=1 bash

 ## Caveat emptor ##

 This simple script is meant for people who do not have virtualenv installed.